Chapter 9 Clustering

 - Perform K-means clustering in R using

-. - Use the elbow method to choose the number of clusters for K-means.
+workflows. - Use the elbow method to choose the number of clusters for K-means.

 - Visualize the output of K-means clustering in R using colored scatter plots.